FlorianBoser/pyGecko_dev/README.md

 ## Usage
 For non-automated workflows pyGecko is best used with jupyter notebooks.
 The notebooks folder of the repository contains examples for the usage of pyGecko for the quantitative analysis of reaction outcomes and spectral matching.
 The Python scripts used to perform the data processing for the publication can be found in the examples folder.
-GC-MS and GC-FID raw data for all experiments is available on Zenodo.

 ## Supported File Formats
 pyGecko supports the following file formats: